dquimper/GitbookTest/5. Opportunities/List Pipeline Stages.md

-## List Pipeline Stages,Pipeline Stages define the positions of Opportunities within their Pipelines.
+## List Pipeline Stages
+,Pipeline Stages define the positions of Opportunities within their Pipelines.
 The Pipeline Stages API allows you to retrieve the list of Pipeline Stages associated with your Copper account.

 |          Field           |                                                     Details                                                      |